Phone: (714) 695-1566

 Ruben Salinas is the founder and president of Salinas PT.

-Warm ups are always important.
-They gradually raise your heart rate, and get you breathing a little faster.
-This sends more oxygen, energy, and nutrients to your heart, lungs, and muscles so they can perform at their best.
-A dynamic warm-up is the best way to get the aerobic energy system started, and prepare your body for activity.
-This process allows you perform better and reduce your risk of injury.
+Warming up is always important, regardless of the activity.
+It gradually raises your heart rate and gets you breathing a little faster.
+The warm-up process sends more oxygen, energy, and nutrients to your heart, lungs, and muscles so they can perform at their best.
+But, long gone are the days of static, hold for 10-second stretching.
+Your warm-up process should be dynamic.
+Dynamic warm-ups are the best way to get the aerobic energy system started and prepare your body for activity, especially when it’s cold out.
+In this article, we’ll cover why dynamic warm-ups are important for injury prevention and strategies that you can implement during your next routine.

-Our bodies have a few tricks to stay warm in the cold.
+Our bodies have a few tricks to conserve energy and stay warm in the cold.
 One of these is to narrow the blood vessels closest to the skin.
-That means that the more superficial muscles get less blood flow, making them more likely to be injured if you place too much demand on them before they’re ready.
+That means that the more superficial muscles get less blood flow, making them more likely to be injured if too much demand is placed on them before they’re ready.
 The restriction in the blood vessels also makes your heart work harder.
-This doesn’t mean you can’t be active in the cold, it just means that you should take a little more time to get your body ready.
+This doesn’t mean you can’t be active in the cold, it just means that you should take more time getting your body ready.

-The shorter days and lower temperatures don’t mean that you’re stuck inside for all of your exercise.
-Follow these tips and you can safely keep moving outside.
-If you’d like a customized warm up or cool down, or have questions about your exercise routine, our team of experts will gladly provide you with the education to help reach your goals.
+The shorter days and cooler temperatures don’t mean that you’re stuck inside for all of your exercise.
+Follow these simple tips to help keep you moving outside and maintaining your fitness routine.
+If you’d like a customized warm up or cool down, or have questions about your exercise routine, our team of will gladly provide you with the education to help reach your goals.